rapharw/template-fastify-api/README.md

 # Template Fastify Api

-> This is a NodeJS application that provides the CRUD Operations exposed with an API, using the framework Fastify, Sequelize, Swagger and Security.
+> This is a Node JS Application that provides the CRUD Operations exposed with an API, using the framework Fastify, Sequelize, Swagger and Security.

 ---